 Wilderness Survival - My Top Two Books

-See Also: Australian Field Guides and Nature Books, Survival Books, Survival DVDs, Books by Tom Brown, Jr., Permaculture, Self Sufficiency And Sustainable Living Books and Books About Near-Death Experiences, Survival Courses Near Sydney and the Blue Mountains.
+See Also: Australian Field Guides and Nature Books, Survival Books, Survival DVDs, Books by Tom Brown, Jr., Permaculture, Self Sufficiency And Sustainable Living Books, Dystopian Fiction / Novels, Books About Near-Death Experiences, and Survival Courses Near Sydney and the Blue Mountains.

 This books I am writing about on this page are more for longer-term wilderness living skills.
 For short-term wilderness survival skills (such as you would need if you got lost in the wilderness), see Survival Essentials: How To Survive In The Wilderness.
 The book I recommend on that page is "Wilderness Survival" by Gregory J. Davenport.

 If I had to learn wilderness survival, or survive with only two books,